Historypin/shiftedstorage/README.md

 ## Setup Bootstrap Node

-*Note: if you are creating an shifted-storage node in an existing network jump down to the **Join** section below.*
+*Note: if you are creating an shifted-storage node in an existing network jump down to the [Let Others Join](#let-others-join) section below.*

 The first node in a *shifted-storage* network is known as the bootstrap node.
 It requires a bit more setup than subsequent nodes because the Tailscale mesh network needs to be created and configured, and a couple secret keys need to be defined.
 This bootstrap node will be used by subsequent nodes to find the rest of the network when they join.